De Witt Clinton Park

 The arrival of the American Expeditionary Force in June 1917 tipped the balance in favor of the Allied Forces towards the middle of 1918.
 The four American divisions, 40,000 men in all, who fought in Flanders, arrived in Europe in June and July 1918.
 The 27th and 30th Divisions were engaged in battle on the front, south of Ypres.
 The 37th and 91st Divisions led an attack near the Flemish towns of Waregem and Kruishoutem.
 The Americans suffered heavy losses, particularly in the Spitaalsbossen, not far from the present day Flanders Fields American Cemetery and Memorial in Waregem, which commemorates the 368 dead and 43 missing soldiers on Belgian territory during World War I.

 The term doughboy was widely popularized in the United States during World War I (1914-1918) to refer to infantrymen.
-After the war, numerous communities commissioned doughboy statues to honor local war heroes.
-The Clinton War Memorial’s doughboy is one of nine such statues erected in New York City’s parks.
+After the war numerous communities commissioned doughboy statues to honor local war heroes.
+The Clinton War Memorial’s is one of nine such statues erected in New York City’s parks.

-Johnson died prematurely soon after finishing this sculpture, and was completing work on the Fine Arts Building in Los Angeles.
-At the time of Johnson’s death he resided in Claremont, California, where he had sculpted one of his best-known works, the Spanish Music Fountain for the campus of Pomona College.
-Though he had finished modeling the Clinton doughboy, it was left to his widow Ottilie to come to New York to arrange the casting of the sculpture by Gorham Bronze, and the posthumous completion of the monument.
+Johnson died prematurely soon after modeling this sculpture and while completing work on the Fine Arts Building in Los Angeles.
+At the time of his death he resided in Claremont, California, where he had sculpted one of his best-known works, the Spanish Music Fountain for the campus of Pomona College.
+Though he had finished the model for the Clinton doughboy, it was left to his widow Ottilie to come to New York to arrange the casting of the sculpture by Gorham Bronze and the posthumous completion of the monument.
 The sculpture was situated at the highest point of the historic park which at the time served a densely populated working-class tenement district that abutted an active waterfront.

 The intended date of dedication (as inscribed on the pedestal) was Armistice Day (now Veterans Day) 1929, but the event was postponed to June 8, 1930 and the unveiling took place more than two years after Johnson had died.
 The festivities commenced with a parade from 40th Street and 10th Avenue to the monument site, and the principal address was delivered by James S. Gerard, the former ambassador to Germany.